-To use New Relic Browser's session traces feature, make sure you meet these requirements:
+To use Browser monitoring's session traces feature, make sure you meet these requirements:

-- Your New Relic agent version must support New Relic Browser.
+- Your agent version must support Browser monitoring.

 - If you're using multiple names for an app, session traces will only report to the most specific application.

-- For accounts older than October 2014, you must enable New Relic Browser and the enhanced Pro features.
+- For accounts older than October 2014, you must enable Browser monitoring and the enhanced Pro features.

 Select a session trace